 Our functional currency is the U.S. dollar.
-For the three months ended October 31, 2022 and 2021, approximately 10% and 17%, respectively, and for the six months ended October 31, 2022 and 2021, approximately 9% and 17%, respectively, of our sales were denominated in euros, and therefore our revenue, accounts receivable, and cash deposits are subject to foreign currency risk.
+For the three months ended July 31, 2023 and 2022, approximately 5% and 9%, respectively, of our sales were denominated in euros, and therefore our revenue, accounts receivable, and cash deposits are subject to foreign currency risk.
 Our foreign operating expenses are denominated in the local currencies of the countries in which we operate.
 Our condensed consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.
 A hypothetical 10% change in foreign currency exchange rates may result in a material impact on our unaudited condensed consolidated financial statements.
 To date, we have not had a formal hedging program with respect to foreign currencies, but we may do so in the future if our exposure to foreign currencies should become more significant.
 As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in currency rates.